-Cabot Family Chorusmaster Chair, in memory of Ned Cabot
+Cabot Fund for Chorus Leadership, in memory of Ned Cabot

 Ned Cabot, who passed away unexpectedly in September 2012, had a special relationship with the Handel and Haydn Society.
 One of Ned’s great loves was singing and one expression of that appreciation was through his 30 years of service on the H+H Board.
-Forty-seven of Ned’s family and friends joined together to generously extend the Cabot Family Chorusmaster Chair in perpetuity in his memory.
+Forty-seven of Ned’s family and friends joined together to generously extend the Cabot Fund for Chorus Leadership in perpetuity in his memory.